Best practices for iOS apps

 - Apps developed with Xamarin cross platform development environment are supported.
-Citrix does not officially declare support for other cross platrom development environments due to insufficient examples of use and testing.
+Citrix does not officially declare support for other cross platform development environments due to insufficient examples of use and testing.

 - SQLCipher doesn’t work with encryption because it uses memory mapping.
 One solution is to not use SQLCipher.
 A second solution is to exclude the database file from encryption using an encryption exclusion policy.
 A Citrix Endpoint Management administrator must configure the policy in the Citrix Endpoint Management console.

-- Apps requiring support for Apple Push Notification Service will need to follow specific steps which Apple requires.
+- Apps requiring support for Apple Push Notification Service needs to follow specific steps which Apple requires.

 - Citrix Endpoint Management explicitly sets the SQLite database version to 1 in order to disable Write Ahead Logging (WAL) file and memory mapped file support within SQLite databases.
-Any attempt to directly access SQLite interfaces in SQLite version 2 or version 3 will fail.
+Any attempt to directly access SQLite interfaces in SQLite version 2 or version 3 fails.